 Our stockholders of record who comply with the advanced notice procedures set forth in our Bylaws and outlined under the "Submission of Stockholder Proposals" section of this Proxy Statement may nominate director candidates for election to our board of directors.
-Stockholder nominations of director candidates at our annual meeting of stockholders must be received by our secretary not earlier than the 150th day nor later than 5:00 p.m., Eastern Time, on the 120th day prior to the first anniversary of the date of this Proxy Statement; provided, however, in the event that the date of the annual meeting is advanced or delayed by more than 30 days from the first anniversary of the date of the preceding year's annual meeting, notice by the stockholder to be timely must be so delivered not earlier than the 150th day prior to the date of such annual meeting and not later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of such annual meeting, as originally convened, or the tenth day following the day on which public announcement of the date of such meeting is first made.
+Stockholder nominations of director candidates at our annual meeting of stockholders must be received by our secretary not earlier than the 150th day nor later than 5:00 p.m., Eastern Time, on the 120th day prior to the first anniversary of the date of this Proxy Statement; provided, however, in the event that the date of the annual meeting is advanced or delayed by more than 30 days from the first anniversary of the date of such annual meeting and not later than 5:00 p.m., Eastern Time, on the 120th day prior to the date of such annual meeting and not later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of such annual meeting and not later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of such annual meeting and not later than 5:00 p.m., Eastern Time, on the later of such meeting is first made.
 The public announcement of a postponement or adjournment of an annual meeting will not commence a new time period for the giving of a stockholder's notice as described above.
 Accordingly, to submit a director candidate for consideration for nomination at our 2018 Annual Meeting of Stockholders, stockholders must submit the recommendation, in writing, by November 24, 2017, but in no event earlier than October 25, 2017.
 The written notice must set forth the information required by our Bylaws.
 The advanced notice procedures set forth in our Bylaws do not affect the right of stockholders to request the inclusion of proposals in our proxy statement pursuant to SEC rules.
 See the "Submission of Stockholder Proposals" section of this Proxy Statement for information regarding providing timely notice of stockholder proposals under SEC rules.